Man accused of dismembering parents returning to Tennessee

 BATON ROUGE, La.
 (AP) — A man arrested in Louisiana on suspicion of stabbing and dismembering his parents at their Tennessee home will be returned to the state where the killings occurred.

-The Advocate in Baton Rouge reports (http://bit.ly/2i1nYeC ) sheriff’s officials from Knox County, Tennessee, were in a Louisiana courtroom Friday when a judge ordered 28-year-old Joel Michael Guy Jr. sent back to Tennessee.
+The Advocate in Baton Rouge reports (http://bit.ly/2i1nYeC ) sheriff’s officials from Knox County, Tennessee, were in a Louisiana courtroom Friday when a judge ordered 28-year-old Joel Michael Guy Jr. sent back to Tennessee, where he is expected to face first-degree murder charges.

 Guy had refused to waive his right to an extradition hearing following his Nov.
 29 arrest at his Baton Rouge apartment.